bravedave/cms-job/src/job/views/_news.md

 ### 13 July, 2021

+* **Filter by PM** as with other matrices, right click the property manager and set the filter - in this case it is persistent, so it will remember your setting.

 #### Invoices

 * A invoice can now be uploaded to the job, and the context menu have additional options where an invoice is detected - including delete and view the invoice